Understanding Direct Traffic in Google Analytics 4 and How to Fix It

 1. HTTP and HTTPS Redirects

-Redirecting between HTTP and HTTPS can cause the loss of referrer information.
-For instance, if a user clicks a link from an HTTPS site to an HTTP site, the referrer will become empty.
+Changing between HTTP and HTTPS may occasionally result in the loss of referrer information.
+For instance, when a user clicks a link from an HTTPS website to an HTTP website, the referrer information is lost.

-Solution: To avoid losing referrer information, ensure that all external links pointing to your website use HTTPS.
-Conduct an audit of your site to identify and update any HTTP links to HTTPS.
-Additionally, implement HTTP to HTTPS redirects on your server to ensure that users accessing HTTP links are automatically redirected to the HTTPS version of your site.
+Solution: To preserve that referrer information, ensure all external links to your site are HTTPS.
+Conduct an audit to identify any HTTP links and convert them to HTTPS.
+Additionally, configure redirects on your server to ensure that users are immediately directed to the HTTPS version of your site when they access an HTTP link.

 2. Cookie Consent Popups